Shaping Devon’s Future

 How to detect fake notes:

-Check for inconsistencies in the holographic images and other security features.
+• Thoroughly examine the note: Check for inconsistencies in the holographic images and other security features.

-If you have any doubt, compare the suspect note with a genuine one you know to be real.
+• Compare with a genuine note: If you have any doubt, compare the suspect note with a genuine one you know to be real.

 Advice on how to check if banknotes are genuine or counterfeit can be found here: How to check your banknotes | Bank of England